Mother Kills Daughter, Struggles Not To Laugh In Mugshot, Took A Shower After Killing

 — infowe (@infowe) January 7, 2017

 Police have declined to say if drugs or alcohol played a part in the grisly murder of Giovanna Larae Hernandez.
-A police spokesman said toxicology results were expected within four-to-six weeks.
+A police spokesman said toxicology results are expected in four to six weeks.
 Neighbors were shocked that such a horror could occur in their quiet neighborhood.
 On her Facebook page profile, the 24-year-old woman ironically talked about improving her life for her daughter’s sake.
 She is currently being held on a $1.1 million bond.

 [Featured Image by Hay’s County Sheriff’s Office]